-"In the long term, such a stigma endured by Muslim citizens would force them into seclusion, which could entail grave consequences for France's social cohesion because isolation helps religious extremism to take roots and develop," said Saad.
+"In the long term, such a stigma endured by Muslim citizens would force them into seclusion, which could entail grave consequences for France's social cohesion because isolation helps religious extremism taking roots and develop," said Saad.

-Asked about Hollande's comments, government spokesman Stephane Le Foll reiterated the president's remarks.
+Asked about Hollande's comments, government spokesman Stephan Le Foll reiterated the president's remarks.

 Source: Al Jazeera And Agencies